zeigernz/jekyll-now/about.md

 ### Past Projects

 Some of my notable past projects include:
+- leveraging the power of big data to deliver life saving drugs of the future
+- customising a project management product for one of the worlds leading telecom operators
+- helping a museum reach massive audiences with digital transformation
 - developing APIs for real time tracking of public transport
-- help a museum reach massive audiences with digital transformation
 - working with a broadcast company to streamline their catalogue services
-- leveraging the power of big data to deliver life saving drugs of the future

 ### Experience with